SACRAMENTO, California — The state inspector general says a fourth California state prison has legally adequate health care.

-The state can regain responsibility for medical care for the prison's 5,000 inmates if a court-appointed receiver agrees the prison is providing acceptable care.
+The state can regain responsibility for medical care for 1,800 medium-security inmates if a federal court-appointed receiver agrees Chuckawalla is providing acceptable care.